ypid/ansible-epoptes/docs/introduction.rst

 .. include:: includes/all.rst

 The ``ypid.epoptes`` role allows you to manage and configure Epoptes_.
-Epoptes is an `Free and open-source software`_ computer lab management and monitoring tool.
+Epoptes is a `Free and open-source software`_ computer lab management and monitoring tool.

 The role has originally been written to deploy Epoptes in a linuxmuster.net_ environment using the `Postsync feature <https://www.linuxmuster.net/wiki/anwenderwiki:linbo:postsync_scripte:start>`_